The business case for accessibility in New Zealand

 Improve SEO

 Accessible websites tend to perform better in search engine rankings.
-This is because features that improve accessibility, like good alt text for images, proper heading structures and descriptive link texts are indicators of a good website, so search engines like Google prioritize them when it comes to SEO.
+This is because features that improve accessibility, like good alt text for images, proper heading structure and descriptive link text are indicators of a good website, so search engines like Google prioritize them when it comes to SEO.
 By making your website accessible, you improve its visibility and searchability, driving more organic traffic and potentially increasing conversions.

 Conclusion